Cellivar/WebZLP/docs/language_comparison.md

 * ZPL
 * ZPL2

+Mobile printers add some complexity

+* CPCL

 More modern thermal printers have more complex communication options, such as direct print of PDF files, that are far outside the scope of this library.
+Some of these printers have settings to emulate ZPL or EPL command sets.
+Setting the printer to these modes may make it work with this library.

 Some printer commands are only applicable to certain models of printers, such as battery information only being relevant to mobile label printers.
-Generally the source documentaiton will clarify when a command may not be applicable to all printers.
+Generally the source docs will clarify when a command may not be applicable to all printers.
+This library attempts to perform analysis to prevent invalid commands being set to printers that don't support those commads.

 Many LP-series printers with UPS or FedEx firmware will have different behavior when running the same commands.

 ## Eltron Programming Language (EPL)